cloud-gov/cg-site/_kbarticles/2023-08-07-advantages-of-multiple-application-instances.md

 cf push myapp -i 2
 ```

-Additionally you can also define the number of application instances in your application manifest.yml file with the [instance manifest attribute](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html#instances).
+Additionally, you can also define the number of application instances in your application `manifest.yml` file with the [`instances` manifest attribute](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html#instances).

 An example for defining an application with 2 instances in your `manifest.yml` file: